 LIDAR: Acronym for Light Detection and Ranging.
-Systems that use laser light to sense the environment around them; advanced vehicles use LIDAR along with radar (which uses radio waves to do the same thing) and cameras to detect other vehicles, pedestrians and obstacles on the road.
+A type of sensor that uses laser light to sense the environment; many automated vehicles use LIDAR along with radar (which uses radio waves to detect objects) and cameras to detect other vehicles, pedestrians and obstacles on the road.
 (The prominent, spinning domes or cylinders you may have seen on test vehicle?
-That’s LIDAR equipment.)
+That’s an example of LIDAR equipment.)

-Platooning: Using advanced technology to allow lines of vehicles (“platoons”) to move together along the roadway.
-When vehicles are connected by radio, the front vehicle in the platoon can share control those that follow.
+Platooning: Using on-board sensors and communication technology to allow lines of vehicles (“platoons”) to move together along the roadway.
+When vehicles are connected by radio or other technologies, the following vehicles can use braking and accelerating information from preceding vehicles to mirror the same actions to avoid the accordion effect from delayed braking and accelerating.
 Experts believe platooning can reduce traffic congestion and fuel consumption.
-(For more, see this article from the U.S. Department of Transportation’s Volpe Center.)

 Radar: Acronym for Radio Detection and Ranging.
-Systems that transmit radio waves to sense the environment around them.
-Originally developed to locate airplanes in flight, advanced vehicles use radar to detect other vehicles, pedestrians or
+Systems that transmit radio waves to sense certain objects around them.
+Active safety systems, ADAS, and automated vehicles use radar to detect other vehicles, pedestrians or other objects

-Vehicle-To-Vehicle (V2V): Radio connections between on-board systems on vehicles that allow them to “talk” to one another, sharing data about speed and direction.
-V2V systems can help prevent crashes (by alerting automated systems that two vehicles are on a collision course) and reduce traffic congestion (by helping traffic move more smoothly and efficiently, and helping vehicles avoid traffic jams on the road ahead).
+Vehicle-To-Vehicle (V2V) Communications: Vehicles sharing data such as speed, location, and direction with other vehicles within a certain vicinity via communications medium dedicated to high-speed transmission of critical safety information.
+V2V systems can help prevent crashes (by alerting another vehicle that the two vehicles are on a collision course) and reduce traffic congestion (by helping traffic move more smoothly and efficiently, and helping vehicles avoid traffic jams on the road ahead).

-Vehicle-to-Everything (V2X): A catch-all term for on-board systems that are able to share data with other cars (V2V) or specially equipped infrastructure (V2I).
+Vehicle-to-Everything (V2X): A catch-all term for vehicles sharing data with other vehicles (V2V); specially equipped infrastructure (V2I); vulnerable road users such as pedestrians, cyclists or scooters; or other communications device.
 For example, a car could communicate with traffic lights, stopping or slowing as the light signals it’s about to change to red, or triggering a red light to turn green when no opposing traffic is around.